-Programme MBA Semester-III Cognitive K1: Recalling the types of in management of innovati novation- models of innovation and frame work for Level \mathcal{L} ortance of pattern- copyright- trademarks in innovation management.
-C3: Analyzing the research and development process for the innovation and sustainability of the organization.
-To understand the types of innovation- models of innovation and frame work for management of innovation.
-Course • • Objectives \mathcal{C} on. rience in applying creativity in problem solving. ive and innovative skills in solving complex problems development and testing for service products. hnology transfer aspects to organization structures for new
+Programme MBA Semester-III Cognitive K1: Recalling the types of in novation- models of innovation and frame work for Level management of innovati management. ortance of pattern- copyright- trademarks in innovation K3: Analyzing the research and development process for the innovation and sustainability of the orga nization.
+Course • To understand the types of innovation- models of innovation and frame work for Objectives management of innovation on.
+To getting hands on expe rience in applying creativity in problem solving. • To apply their creat confronting corporate wo ive and innovative skills in solving complex problems orld.
+To evolving new product development and testing for service products.
+To utilizing the R&D tec product development. hnology transfer aspects to organization structures for new

 Units Contents Lecture Hours Tutorial Hours Practical Hours Total Hours Units for CFA I Innovation: Introduction - Innovation - definition - types of innovation - models of innovation - framework for management of innovation - difference between Innovation and invention.
 10 6 0 16 I II Innovation Theories: Innovation diffusion theories - Pearson's uncertainty map - organizational characteristics that facilitate innovation - organizational structures and innovation - trademarks-copyrights- patents and their use in innovation management - remedy against infringement.
-5 3 0 9 I III Strategic Alliances: Technology trajectories - knowledge base of an organization - degree of innovativeness -linking between innovation strategy and business strategy - strategic alliances for knowledge sharing.
+5 3 0 9 Ι III Strategic Alliances: Technology trajectories - knowledge base of an organization - degree of innovativeness -linking between innovation strategy and business strategy - strategic alliances for knowledge sharing.
 8 4 0 11 II IV New Product Development and Testing: Differentiation between products and services - types of services - new service development models - techniques used in consumer testing of new products - models for new product development.
 8 4 0 12 II

+Total Hours 40 20 0 60 -

+Invited Talks/ Field Visit 3 0 0 3 -

 V R&D Technology Transfer: Organization structures for new product development - evaluating R&D projects - strategic pressures on R&D - models of technology transfer.
 6 3 0 9 II

-Invited Talks/ Field Visit 3 0 0 3 -

-Total Hours 40 20 0 60 -